When the talk is about affiliate marketing, one name’s renowned – Umer Qureshi of Guideblogging.com.

 Right now, they support me, but when I started my blogging career, as usual, like all parents, they didn’t support me because of the job security.

 But with an entrepreneur mindset, I have always wanted to do things different, so that’s why I started blogging.

 #7.
-Now you started earning and making your name on the Internet.
-How does your parents feel?
+Now that you started earning and making your name, how does your parents feel about it?